 Access for Day Visitors

-- If staying in Broken Hill patrons with a disability can drive from town to the concert site each day (approx 40km), drop off passengers at the disability access gate to the concert area and park in the day parking area which is approximately 500m from the concert area.
+- If staying in Broken Hill patrons with a disability can drive from town to the concert site each day (approx 40km), drop off passengers at the disability access gate to the concert area and park in the disability parking area which is approximately 100m from the concert area.
 Note that parking is not permitted at the drop off area.

-- Patrons with a disability wanting to use the disability access gate need to register which will be available here once tickets go on sale.
+- Patrons with a disability wanting to use the disability access gate need to register online, which will be available once tickets go on sale.

 - If the driver has a disability permit for mobility reasons please contact us and we’ll work out a solution.

-- Less-able people or anyone who has difficulty walking who do not hold a government-issued disability parking permit are not permitted to camp in the disability camping area, will not receive a Transit Permit and are not able to use a vehicle to drop off passengers at the disability drop off zone near the concert area.
+- People with accessibility requirements who do not hold a government-issued disability parking permit are not permitted to camp in the disability camping area, will not receive a Transit Permit and are not able to use a vehicle to drop off passengers at the disability drop off zone near the concert area.

-- We encourage less-able visitors to either (1) if eligible, obtain a government-issued disability permit before arrival or (2) purchase an EARLY ENTRY CAMPING PASS which will allow you to arrive one or two days earlier and have a better chance of camping closer to the stage.
+- We encourage people with accessibility requirements to either (1) if eligible, obtain a government-issued disability permit before arrival or (2) purchase an Early Entry Vehicle Pass which will allow you to arrive one or two days earlier and have a better chance of camping closer to the stage.
 Note that this still might be up to 400m walk from the concert area.